-According to the U.S. Census the population in Salem was 4,372 in 2000.
-Current population, based on Census growth rates, is estimated to be approximately 6,600.
-Current growth rates suggest that Salem is growing at just over 6% per annum.
-Total build out population forecasts for Salem show a maximum population of about 42,500 to 52,500 but that number could certainly increase with changes in the community's development patterns.
+According to the 2000 U.S. Census the population in Salem was 4,372.
+Current population, based on Census growth rates, is estimated to be approximately 6,200.
+Current growth rates suggest that Salem is growing at just over 4.5% per annum.
+Total build out population forecasts for Salem show a maximum population of 75,000 but that number could certainly increase with changes in the community's development patterns.